LandiMi2/EpiCass2024/BismarkTut.md

 For more information here is the [bismark documentation](https://github.com/FelixKrueger/Bismark/tree/master/docs/bismark).
 Always read the manual.

-Below is a summary of commands for this tutorial.
-We will map our EMSeq data (high and low samples) to TMEB117 cassava genome chromosome 2.
+Below is a summary of the commands for this tutorial.
+We will map our EMSeq data (high and low samples) to the TMEB117 cassava genome chromosome 2.

-Bismark is split into three main steps:
+Bismark is divided into three main steps:

 - Genome preparation
-- Read Alignment
+- Read alignment
-- Methylation extractor
+- Methylation extraction

-For this analysis we will use for loops to run all the sample.
-For one samples we can run all the steps to see the expected outputs before running the for loops.
+For this analysis, we will use for loops to run all the samples.
+Before running the for loops, we can run all the steps for one sample to see the expected outputs.

 ## Genome preparation

 Create a directory `mkdir genome` in your working directory for the genome.

 Run `bismark_genome_preparation`

 `bismark_genome_preparation <path_to_genome_folder> `

 ## Read Alignment